How we develop our products

 Formulation development and packaging selection go hand in hand with respect to achieving product efficacy.
 When working with active skincare formulations, it is paramount that the potency of the active ingredients are maintained over time so that the desired benefits are continually realised.
 Take nail polish remover for example — the major active ingredient in these types of products is typically acetone, an extremely volatile liquid.
 How effective would your nail polish remover be if the bottle did not have an airtight seal to prevent the product from evaporating?
 Similarly, vitamin C is known to be sensitive to light and oxygen, which is why reputable brands package vitamin C formulations in non-clear glass.

-Based on the stability profile of cannabinoids, we often opt for glass packaging, which is commonly regarded as ‘inert’ — it won’t react with the formula inside.
+Based on the stability profile of CBG, we often opt for glass packaging, which is commonly regarded as ‘inert’ — it won’t react with the formula inside.
 Glass has preferred characteristics as it is impermeable to gases and can be readily spray coated or colour injected to prevent active ingredient breakdown from air and light.
 Glass also has improved recyclability compared to many plastics offerings.

 Alternatively, specific plastics and polyfoil laminate materials are also good choices due to their opacity and low oxygen transmission rate (OTR).
 Plastic bottle formats offer double-walled options, whereby an added layer further protects against oxygen exposure.
-Thanks to the rising demand for packaging options that protect oxygen sensitive ingredients, like Vitamin C (and now cannabinoids), the cosmetics industry offers a wide range of airless pump bottles that create a vacuum effect when the product is dispensed, preventing excessive exposure to air and prolonging the formula’s shelf-life.
+Thanks to the rising demand for packaging options that protect oxygen sensitive ingredients, like Vitamin C (and now CBG), the cosmetics industry offers a wide range of airless pump bottles that create a vacuum effect when the product is dispensed, preventing excessive exposure to air and prolonging the formula’s shelf-life.